tdayris-perso/rna-dge-salmon-deseq2/report/multiqc.rst

 Within the analysis called `{snakemake.wildcards.design}`, this report sums up the results for `{snakemake.wildcards.intgroup}`.
 It contains multiple figures and details embedding quality controls, tables, and dynamic graphs to help you understand the differential gene expression analysis.

+This is a HTML report, open it with your favorite web browser (Firefox, Brave, Chromium, Chrome).
+Please avoid using Internet Explorer, Edge or Safari, since they are less powerful.
+This file contains a whole report, you do not need any internet connection and will be available as long as you have the file itself.